My pepper plants used to look miserable by mid-July, mostly baking in the sun and getting chewed up by aphids.

 7. Nasturtiums for Aphid Control

 These trailing flowers are the ultimate distraction tactic.
-Aphids are obsessed with nasturtiums, meaning they’ll swarm the flowers and completely ignore your jalapeños. (trust me on this one, it looks messy but it works).
-I usually let them spill over the edges of the beds.
+Aphids are obsessed with nasturtiums and will swarm the flowers while completely ignoring your jalapeños (trust me on this one, it looks messy but it works).

 8. Parsley to Invite the Cavalry